Tuesday11:00 am – 10:00 pm.

 The brownie menu features some long time favourites including Classic Milk Chocolate, Fix & Fogg PB&J, Vegan Coconut Salted Caramel and even Vegemite, while the rotating special means there is plenty of room for fun experimentation in the Lashings kitchen.
-In the store cabinet are Bakewell Tarts and Pecan Sticky Buns, with sourdough doughnuts - "SoNuts" - available on Saturdays (which Jackie reports already have a cult like following).
+In the store cabinet are Bakewell Tarts and Pecan Sticky Buns, with sourdough doughnuts - "SoNuts" - available on Saturdays and Sundays (which Jackie reports already have a cult like following).
 In true Wellingtonian fashion, Lashings is a big supporter of local people making local things, so expect to find included in your brownies ingredients from Wellington Chocolate Factory, Fix & Fogg and Jam.It - a Wainuiomata jam company.
 If you fancy a coffee alongside your brownie then Havana beans are used here alongside Zany Zeus milk and a selection of nut milks, and the team also make their own chai and lemon honey from scratch.

 Words by Rosie Morrison & Photography by Anna Briggs

 Twenty Seven Names

 27 Ghuznee Street, Te Aro

 A unique to Wellington’s offering of New Zealand boutique designer fashion is Twenty Seven Names, with the first store of designers Rachel Easting and Anjali Stewart open on Vivian Street.

 105 Courtenay Place, Te Aro

 Keeping things simple, LUCKY takes its vibes from the West Coast skate scene, where doing your own thing comes with a hint of rebellion.